spacetelescope/pysiaf/docs/pysiaf/index.rst

 Installation
 ==================
-This package is being developed in a python 3.6 environment.
+This package is being developed in a python 3.7 environment.

 How to install
 **************
-pysiaf is available on `PyPI <https://pypi.org/project/pysiaf/>`_ and is included in astroconda.
+pysiaf is available on `PyPI <https://pypi.org/project/pysiaf/>`_

 `pip install pysiaf`